ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/AbstractionTour_03/README.md

 - for simple concrete types, memberwise copy is often exactly the right semantics for copy.
 - for some sophisticated concrete types, such as `Vector`, memberwise copy isn't the right semantics for copy, and
 - for abstract types it almost never is

+**`this`** - the name `this` is predefined in member functions and points to the object for which the member function is called.

+A copy constructor and copy assignment for a class `X` are typically declared to take an argument of type `const X&`.

+#### Move

+`&&` means "rvalue reference" and is a reference to which we can bind an rvalue (Sec.
+6.4.1).
+- "rvalue" roughly means "something that can appear on left-hand (right-hand?) side of an assignment"
+ 	- so rvalue is - to a 1st approximation - a value that you can't assign to, such as an integer returned by a function call, and a rvalue reference is a reference to something that nobody else can assign to.
+The `res` local variable in `operator+()` for `Vector`s is an example.
+- move constructor *doesn't* take a `const` argument: after all, a move constructor is supposed to remove the value from its argument.
+- move operation is applied when a rvalue reference is used as an initializer or as right-hand side of an assignment.